 This elective course introduces students to the role human biology plays in public health.
-The biological and behavioral basis of diseases, including health promotion and disease prevention strategies are introduced through the study of the pathophysiology of diseases their lifestyle and underlying socioenvironmental determinants.
+The biological and behavioral basis of diseases, including health promotion and disease prevention strategies are introduced through the study of the pathophysiology of lifestyle diseases and their underlying socioenvironmental determinants.